At a Glance

 The UserTesting integration for Jira Product Discovery enables product managers and product teams to capture ideas for products, evaluate and prioritize those ideas, and track progress against product concepts through integration with Jira software.

 The integration automatically unfurls UserTesting URLs for shared artifacts that more effectively display videos, clips, or highlight reels in Jira Product Discovery alongside associated metadata, allowing more teams to engage with customer feedback from the UserTesting Platform.

 Note: Jira Product Discovery is currently in open beta.

 Before using the Jira Product Discovery integration, make sure you have a Jira Product Discovery account and have created a Jira Product Discovery idea.

 Step 1.
-Within the Jira Product Discovery platform, navigate to the idea in which you would like to add a UserTesting session, clip, or highlight reel as supporting feedback for reference by team members.
+Within the Jira Product Discovery platform, navigate to the idea to which you wish to add a UserTesting session, clip, or highlight reel as supporting feedback.

-Note: Steps 5 and 6 will only need to be completed the first time you use this integration.
-After you’ve completed these steps once to connect the two solutions, you will be able to paste UserTesting share links into the Jira Product Discovery Paste a link field and select Create to automatically unfurl the links.
+Note: You will need to complete Steps 5 and 6 only when you first integrate UserTesting and Jira Product Discovery.
+After the first time connecting the two solutions, you will be able to paste UserTesting share links into the Jira Product Discovery Paste a link field and select Create to automatically unfurl the links.

 Step 7.
 After successfully connecting UserTesting and Jira Product Discovery, navigate back to Jira Product Discovery.
 The link that you previously added to a UserTesting session, clip, or highlight reel will be unfurled.
 This means that all Jira Product Discovery users will be able to view the video thumbnail as well as useful data fields related to the video, including: